Soil Science and Nutrient Cycling

 Glacial retreat.

-Meltwater retreating to Atlantic Ocean (in the Ottawa Valley) exposes weaknesses in the rock forming rivers such as the Barron cliffs with exposed cliff faces.
+Meltwater retreating to Atlantic Ocean (in the Ottawa Valley) expose weaknesses in the rock forming rivers such as the Barron cliffs with exposed cliff faces.
 The runoff was 1000X the volume of Niagara Falls coming down the Barron into the Petawawa and subsequently the Ottawa River.